rsdoiel/antenna/archives/2025/writing_2025.09.md

 date: 2025-03-06, from: Locus Magazine

 <p>The 2025 Ursula K. Le Guin Prize for Fiction is open to nominations.
-The nomination process for the prize is open to all and closes April 30, 2025.
+The nomination process for the prize is open to all and closes March 31, 2025.
 To be eligible, a title must be a &#8220;book-length work of imaginative fiction written by a single author,&#8221; published between April 1, 2024 and December 31, 2024.
 The winner receives $25,000.</p>
 <p>2025 judges include Matt Bell, Indrapramit Das, Kelly Link, Sequoia Nagamatsu,  <a href="https://locusmag.com/2025/03/2025-le-guin-prize-open/" class="read-more">...Read More </a></p>

 <br>